Blog

 • Adjust your list of target schools or apply to more safety schools.

-An appropriate mix of these strategies should help you proactively manage any weaknesses in your academic record.
+A well-balanced mix of these strategies should help you proactively address any weaknesses in your academic record.

 We also want to address some special considerations for three specific groups of MBA applicants.

-Second, if you are an international candidate, your GPA might not be on the standard 4.0 scale.
-WES (World Education Services) can “translate” your transcript, but be aware that this is just directional; it is neither a perfect translation nor required by business schools.
-Also, carefully check the English language requirements for your target MBA programs, because you might need to take another exam (e.g., TOEFL, IELTS) to demonstrate your English proficiency.
+Second, if you are an international candidate, your GPA might not be on the standard U.S. 4.0 scale.
+WES (World Education Services) can “translate” your transcript, but be aware that this is merely directional; it is neither a perfect translation nor required by business schools.
+Also, carefully review the English language requirements for your target MBA programs, because you might need to take an English proficiency exam (e.g., TOEFL, IELTS, Duolingo).

 To summarize, we encounter many MBA applicants who think that admissions committees will pay little attention to weak areas of their academic records.
-Or that simply not bringing attention to them is better.
+Or they think that simply not bringing attention to them is better.
 But trust us; these issues will not go unnoticed!
-Your best plan of action is to be self-aware and proactively address any concerns the admissions committee could have about your academic record.
+Your best strategy is to be self-aware and proactively address any concerns the admissions committee could have about your academic record.
+Make good use of that optional essay!

-If you would like targeted guidance on your business school application, simply sign up for a free 30-minute consultation with an mbaMission admissions expert.
+If you would like targeted guidance on how your academic record could affect your competitiveness for business school, simply sign up for a free 30-minute consultation with an mbaMission admissions expert.

 onTrack by mbaMission